Correlated Random Measures: Appendix

 \subsection{Integrability}

 Establishing conditions for integrability with respect to the random measure aids in the construction of models (consider the aforementioned correlated probability measures).
-Here we provide a proposition that completely characterizes integrability of positive functions with respect to a Poisson driven correlated random measure. \begin{proposition} Let $M$ be drawn from a correlated random measure with Poisson mean measure $\nu$, Gaussian process parameters $m$ and $K$ with Gaussian process draw $F$, transformation distribution $p(x | \cdot)$, and let $g$ be a positive, real valued, $\cE$ measurable function, then $Mg$ is finite with probability $\cP_F(\tilde{\nu} g(a)x \wedge 1 < \infty)$\footnote{$x \wedge y$ is the smaller of x and y}, where $\tilde{\nu} = \nu(da, dw, d \ell) p(dx | F(\ell_i), w_i)$. \end{proposition} Note the probability is a Gaussian expectation.
+Here we provide a proposition (using the notation $x \wedge y$ is the smaller of x and y) that completely characterizes integrability of positive functions with respect to a Poisson driven correlated random measure. \begin{proposition} Let $M$ be drawn from a correlated random measure with Poisson mean measure $\nu$, Gaussian process parameters $m$ and $K$ with Gaussian process draw $F$, transformation distribution $p(x | \cdot)$, and let $g$ be a positive, real valued, $\cE$ measurable function.
+Then, $Mg$ is finite with probability $\cP_F(\tilde{\nu} g(a)x \wedge 1 < \infty)$ , where $\tilde{\nu} = \nu(da, dw, d \ell) p(dx | F(\ell_i), w_i)$. \end{proposition} Note the probability is a Gaussian expectation.
 This proposition parallels the integrability conditions based on the mean measure for Poisson random measures \citep{Cinlar:2011}.
 We use this proposition to establish finiteness in our examples.

-\paragraph{Proof of proposition \ref{prop:integrability}.} We first begin by noting that
+\paragraph{Proof of Proposition \ref{prop:integrability}.} We first begin by noting that

 by Proposition \ref{prop:laplace_functional} and where the last equality follows from the dominated convergence theorem and the positivity of $r g(a) x$.